marohrdanz/build-number-tag/README.md

 # Create Build Number Tag

-This action creates a tag with the build number in the repo, with optional version number.
+This action creates a tag in the repo with the build number in the repo, with optional version number.

+To determine the build number, this action examines the existing tags in the repo matching the prefix (default prefix 'build-'), finds the largest existing number, and increments it by 1.

+For example, if the repo has existing tags: 'build-1', 'build-2', 'build-3', this action will create a new tag 'build-4'.

 ## Inputs